-Kibworth Harcourt, though now smaller and less significant than its neighbour Kibworth Beauchamp was for centuries of greater significance being on the main Leicester Road.
-The core of Kibworth Harcourt village has remained the same since mediaeval times but the line of the principal route has changed; the present A6 Leicester road having been built to act as a bypass around most of the earlier core of Kibworth Harcourt.
+Kibworth Harcourt, though now smaller than its neighbour Kibworth Beauchamp was for centuries of greater significance being on the main Leicester Road.
+The core of Kibworth Harcourt village has remained the same since mediaeval times but the line of the principal route has changed; the present A6 Leicester road having been built in 1810 to act as a bypass around most of the earlier core of Kibworth Harcourt.
+The Kibworth Harcourt Conservation Area extends across the A6 to include part of Kibworth Beauchamp's Church Road including St Wilfred's Church and churchyard.

-The 2001 Harborough District Local Plan allocated land for an estimated 300 dwellings at Wistow Road/Warwick Road, adjacent to the west of Kibworth.
-Planning permission for 549 dwellings is in place.
-The site straddles both parishes but most of the housing development is within Kibworth Harcourt.
-As of March 2014, 271 dwellings had been delivered on the site.
-The developer estimates that a further 234 dwellings will be built over the next five years.
+The 2001 Harborough District Local Plan allocated land for an estimated 300 dwellings at Wistow Road/Warwick Road, adjacent to the western edge of Kibworth Harcourt.
+Planning permission was originally granted for 660 dwellings on the site.
+However, planning permission for 549 dwellings is currently in place.
+Although the site straddles both parishes, the majority of the housing development is within Kibworth Harcourt.
+As of September 2014, 395 dwellings had been delivered on the site.
+The developer estimates that a further 154 dwellings will be built over the next three and a half years.

-Given the scale of development taking place in Kibworth as a consequence of the 2001 Local Plan, Core Strategy policy CS17 excluded Kibworth from the list of settlements for additional planned housing.
+Given the scale of development taking place in the Kibworths as a consequence of the 2001 Local Plan, Core Strategy policy CS17 excludes the Kibworths from the list of settlements for additional planned housing.
 However, this does not preclude limited infill development within the current built up area.

-Number of Dwellings: In 2011 the number of dwellings in Kibworth was 2382, representing an increase of 18.5% since 2001 when there were 2010 dwellings recorded.
+Number of Dwellings: In 2011 the number of dwellings in the Kibworths was 2382, representing an increase of 18.5% since 2001 when there were 2010 dwellings recorded.
 This is well above the level growth for the District as a whole which saw an increase of just over 12% over the same period.